 where:

-AF = apportionment factor for the basic metered delivery point within the network section for the gas day;
+AF = apportionment factor for the non-daily metered delivery point within the network section for the gas day;

-T = total withdrawals (in MJ) that have been measured or estimated for the basic metered delivery point over a period to be determined from time to time by AEMO (provided that the last day of that period will be no later than gas day –1); and
+T = total withdrawals (in MJ) that have been measured or estimated for the non-daily metered delivery point over a period to be determined from time to time by AEMO (provided that the last day of that period will be no later than gas day –1); and

-SNSL = sum of the net section loads (in MJ) calculated (and where relevant subsequently revised) each gas day for the network section in which the basic metered delivery point is located over the same period of time as that used for ‘T’.
+SNSL = sum of the net section loads (in MJ) calculated (and where relevant subsequently revised) each gas day for the network section in which the non-daily metered delivery point is located over the same period of time as that used for ‘T’.

-The total of the apportionment factors for all such active basic metered delivery points for a gas day should be normalised.
+The total of the apportionment factors for all such active non-daily metered delivery points for a gas day should be normalised.

-Estimated loads for new distribution delivery points
+Estimated Loads for New Delivery Points

-Prior to supplying gas to a new basic metered delivery point (for which AEMO holds no consumption history), a User must notify AEMO of the estimated load for that basic metered delivery point as described in clause 9.2.
+Prior to supplying gas to a new non-daily metered delivery point (for which AEMO holds no consumption history), a User must notify AEMO of the estimated load for that non-daily metered delivery point as described in clause 9.2.

 If a User notifies AEMO under clause 9.2, AEMO must adopt the estimated load provided for the new delivery point.

-If a User fails to notify AEMO of the estimated load under clause 9.2, AEMO must deem the estimated load of the new basic metered delivery point as one thousand MJ.
+If a User fails to notify AEMO of the estimated load under clause 9.2, AEMO must deem the estimated load of the new non-daily metered delivery point as 1000 MJ.

-AEMO must use the estimated load provided under paragraph (a) or the deemed estimated load under paragraph (c) to determine the apportionment factor for that new basic metered delivery point for the gas day.
+AEMO must use the estimated load provided under paragraph (a) or the deemed estimated load under paragraph (c) to determine the apportionment factor for that new non-daily metered delivery point for the gas day.

 Estimated Withdrawal

-By 11.00 am on gas day +1, AEMO must calculate an estimated withdrawal for each active basic metered delivery point in a network section for the gas day in accordance with the following formula:
+By 11.00 am on gas day +1, AEMO must calculate an estimated withdrawal for each active non-daily metered delivery point in a network section for the gas day in accordance with the following formula:

 EW = NSL x AF